structuremap/structuremap/documentation/registration/index.md

 <[sample:quickstart-container-with-primitive-value]>

-So far you have seen an couple of ways to work with the <linkto:registration/registry-dsl]> and configure an `Container` object or `ObjectFactory`.
+So far you have seen an couple of ways to work with the <linkto:registration/registry-dsl]> and configure an `Container` object.
 We have seen examples of configuration that allows us to build objects that doesn't depend on anything like the `Bar` class, or do depend on other types like the `Foo` class needs an instance of `IBar`.
 In our last example we have seen configuration for objects that needs some primitive types like strings in its constructor function.